-Though nothing has been said on the subject as yet, the updates will also likely include a permanent fix for the troublesome diesel particulate filter issues that have plagued the HiLux, which have resulted in a class action against Toyota in Australian courts.
+Toyota reckons its updates to the powertrain have permanently fixed the troublesome diesel particulate filter issues that have plagued the HiLux, which have previously resulted in a class action against Toyota in Australian courts.

 New for D-Max is an electromagnetic rear differential lock to make things that little bit easier off-road, while Isuzu has also made some changes to shorten the time spent switching between 2WD and 4WD modes.

-Both 4x4 and 4x2 versions will continue to be offered, as will the choice of manual or automatic transmissions.
-Wading depth is up 200 millimetres to an 800mm total and hill descent control and hill start assist will be added for those actually keen to turn away from the bitumen.
+Both 4x4 and 4x2 versions continue to be offered, as will the choice of manual or automatic transmissions.
+Wading depth is up 200 millimetres to an 800mm total and hill descent control and hill start assist is now added for those actually keen to turn away from the bitumen.

 Suspension changes are on the way for HiLux, with updates coming for shock absorbers, new bushings and an improved leaf spring suspension set up.
 These updates are said to improve the HiLux’s low-speed and unladen ride quality.

-Toyota will add an additional traction control function to 4x4 HiLux models equipped with downhill-assist control, which reroutes torque in 2WD mode to provide more grip.
+Toyota has fitted an additional traction control function to 4x4 HiLux models equipped with downhill-assist control, which reroutes torque in 2WD mode to provide more grip.

-We’ll have to wait a little bit longer for confirmed D-Max towing figures but Toyota has said the automatic HiLux will now be able to tow with the best of them at 3500kg, a lift of 400kg over the outgoing model.
+Toyota says the automatic HiLux will now be able to tow with the best of them at 3500kg, a lift of 400kg over the outgoing model.

 See next: Getting racy with the Isuzu D-Max